 -

 We’ve trained a model called ChatGPT which interacts in a conversational way.
 The dialogue format makes it possible for ChatGPT to answer followup questions, admit its mistakes, challenge incorrect premises, and reject inappropriate requests.
-ChatGPT is a sibling model to InstructGPT, which is trained to follow an instruction

 -